 The following table describes our Nature-based Solutions portfolio which Bayer uses as carbon offsetting to become climate neutral in 2030.
 Additionally, we are also compensating our GHG emissions deriving from air travel.
 These offsetting projects are not included here but follow the same stringent criteria.
-In 2020, we compensated 53,000 tons of GHG emissions from air travel:
+In 2020, we compensated 52,991 tons of GHG emissions from air travel.
+In 2021, we compensated 28.437 tons of GHG emissions from air travel.

-Project Supplier Project(s) / Partner Region Туре Description Certification / Technology SDG Relevance Year of Offsetting Contracted volume Reference China: Forest and climate protection in Inner Mongolia First Climate ΑΡΑΟ Forestry The project comprises approximately 20,000ha of formerly logged forests which is a converted protected area.
+Project Supplier Project(s) / Partner Region Туре Description Certification / Technology SDG Relevance Year of Offsetting Contracted volume Reference China: Forest and climate protection in Inner Mongolia First Climate APAC Forestry The project comprises approximately 20,000ha of formerly logged forests which is a converted protected area.
 Prior to the project start, the forests have been used for timber harvesting according to a government-approved timber management plan which allows for regular clear-felling.
 The main object of the project is to improve the forest coverage rate, protect the local environment, reduce carbon emissions as well as enable carbon sequestration via enhanced forestry management.
 The implementation of the project will not only achieve reliable and measurable carbon sequestration by reducing commercial timber but will also contribute to sustainable development within the project region.
-VCS SDG: 1,6, 13,15 2020 50,000 More details.
-Brazil: Locals protect their forest from illegal logging First Climate LATAM Forestry This project focusses on the protection of accessible and inaccessible forest areas.
-This will allow for the forest to re- grow.
+VCS SDG: 1, 6, 13, 15 2020 50,000 6_Factsheet_Inn ongolia-Keyihe Brazil: Locals protect their forest from illegal logging First Climate LATAM Forestry This project focusses on the protection of accessible and inaccessible forest areas.
+This will allow for the forest to regrow.
 Surveillance teams keep the area under rigorous monitoring to prevent illegal logging and squatters from claiming lands.
 To achieve permanent surveillance, the project employs local village members who live within the project region.
 To qualify them, they receive special training in forest management and monitoring.
 Regular reports will locate existing agricultural areas to identify areas that may have been newly deforested.
-Another aspect of this project is the distribution of improved cook stoves that replace inef- VCS & CCB / REDD+ SDG: 3, 6, 8, 12, 15, 16 2020 85,000 More details.
+Another aspect of this project is the distribution of improved cook stoves that replace inef- VCS & CCB / REDD+ SDG: 3, 6, 8, 12,15,16 2020 85,000 More details.